- Prof. William Burrows, University of Washington, Seattle

 Show the visual bridge that "built" on top of intersections between connectors in the style you like — arc, gap and square.

 Add a diagram info box to diagram.
-Each box presents information like diagram name and documentation.
+Each box presents information like diagram name and description.

 Once you've added a bookmark to a diagram or shape, you can navigate to it from anywhere in your project.